simras/scripts_histone_marks/README.md

     mk_binned_metagene_ex_shortlist_50.sh

-This script does the binning and calculations
+Then this script does the binning and calculations

     binnned_profile.py